kelvin-jose/ctdne/README.md

 This repository contains the code for the CTDNE method, as described in the paper [Continuous-Time Dynamic Network Embeddings](https://dl.acm.org/doi/fullHtml/10.1145/3184558.3191526).
 The code implements a framework for generating dynamic network embeddings using temporal walks and evaluates the embeddings with a logistic regression classifier.

+If you are interested to do a deep dive into the paper, I have this [blog post](https://medium.com/@kelvinjose/continuous-time-dynamic-network-embeddings-4d3dd0ac9aaa) ready for you.

 ## Table of Contents
 - [Abstract](#abstract)
 - [Installation](#installation)